What is a Security Guard?

 - Computer, laptop, or tablet – To record information, monitor video or camera equipment, file reports, look up information, etc.

 Individuals in this industry use many of the same tools and equipment law enforcement officers use.

 Depending on the assignment and with the appropriate license, a guard may carry a weapon to protect themselves and others.
 For example, the types of weapons may include:

 - A firearm, usually something easy to carry like a pistol/handgun

 For more detailed information on the nature of the work, see the U.S. Department of Labor Bureau of Labor Statistics Occupational Outlook Handbook on Security Guards.
 The handbook describes the nature of the work performed by security professionals, the job outlook, information on training and advancement, how much a security guard earns, and more.

 Security Guard Books

-Private investigators with law enforcement or military experience often provide security services and personal protection services to their clients.
+Private investigators with law enforcement or military experience often provide their clients with security and personal protection services.
 Private Investigators often serve as bodyguards or security consultants due to their experience and knowledge in security-related fields.

 Following is a short list of security guard books if you would like to learn more: